Gokul-Thilaak-P/India-States-Map-Quiz/README.md

 # India-States-Map-Quiz
 Find all the states on the map.

-Just type the name of the states and it will be displayed on the map. if you type wrong name nothing happens.
+Just type the name of the states and it will be displayed on the map and the count of states found increases. if you type wrong name nothing happens.
 Learn names of the states of India by fun.